Example: Customizing User Interface Using Custom Lightning Types with Collection Renderer Override

 The lwc folder contains a folder named hotelDetails, which is the LWC component.
 The hotelDetails folder includes CSS, HTML, JS, and metadata files.

-The LWC component includes HTML markup designed to accept output for @apexClassType/c__HotelReservation$Hotel.
-This HTML markup ensures that the data is displayed
+The LWC component includes HTML markup designed to accept output for @apexClassType/c__Hotel.
+This HTML markup ensures that the data is displayed in an intuitive and customized format.

 This sample code shows the contents of the hotelDetails.js-meta.xml file.